 At the hotel

 Spa and Turkish bath, lounge, playground, football pitch, gym, boutique, free WiFi throughout.
 Electric bikes are available to hire on request.
-In-rooms: an LCD TV with satellite channels, minibar, kettle with tea and coffee, bathrobes, air-conditioning and J Bigelow bath products.
-Junior suites and suites also have a microwave, and suites and apartments each have a kitchen with an oven, microwave, fridge and freezer, toaster, utensils, crockery and cutlery.
+In-rooms: an LCD TV with satellite channels, minibar, kettle with tea and coffee, bathrobes, air-conditioning and Essenzialmente Laura bath products.
+Some Junior suites and suites also have a microwave, and suites and apartments each have a kitchen with an oven, microwave, fridge and freezer, toaster, utensils, crockery and cutlery.

 Our favourite rooms

 The Apartments are bigger than their name might suggest: these svelte modern residences are spread over three floors, sleeping up to six guests each.
 A full kitchen and laundry room will come in handy whether you’re in a couple or coming with family, and the private garden has a barbecue.
 Book early: they’re extremely popular.
-For smaller families, some Standard Rooms comfortably fit a baby cot.
+For smaller families, some Superior Rooms and Junior Suites can fit a baby cot.

-The hotel has three pools: an outdoor heated pool for adults (14 and up), close to the conservatory, with sunlounger-topped grassy banks and a small pavilion.
+The hotel has three pools: an outdoor pool for over-14s, heated by solar panels, close to the conservatory, with sunlounger-topped grassy banks and a small pavilion.
 A short stroll away, down a gravel path, is the open-air, unheated family pool, for under-14s (there are sunloungers to perch on, but little shade and no lifeguards).
-In the spa, there’s an adults-only pool for over-16s.
+In the spa, there’s a 32-degree adults-only pool for over-16s.

 All the normal summer holiday fare will be useful here: cossies, kaftans and flip-flops, as well as light jumpers for chilly evenings.
 Bring a good pair of trainers too, for walks in the surrounding hills.

 Overall, public areas are wheelchair (and pram) accessible, but a few stony paths in the grounds may prove challenging.
-There’s one adapted Superior Room for guests with mobility issues.
+There are a few rooms suitable for guests with mobility issues.

-Children are warmly welcomed at Locanda Rossa, and there's lots for Italian-inclined little Smiths to get up to.
+Children are warmly welcomed at Locanda Rossa, and there's lots for Italian-inclined little Smiths to get up to including a playground by the family pool.

 Locanda caters to children of all ages.